orbit-love/github-actions-templates/README.md

 # <a name="overview"></a>Overview

+This repository helps you get up and running with third party integrations to Orbit in a matter of minutes.

 Inside this repository are template YAML workflow files you can use to automate **third party integrations** with your Orbit workspace.

 **What are 3rd party integrations?**